kasbah/gitbuilding-example/cheese.md

 ## Method:

 A simple cheeseboard should generally contain at lease one soft cheese, one hard cheese, and a blue cheese.
 I suggest putting a hefty chunk of [Cornish Yarg]{Qty: A hefty chunk}, a medium sized wedge of [Camembert]{Qty: A wedge}, and a reasonable slice of [bleu d'Auvergne]{Qty: A slice}.
-Generally I cut the rind off the bleu d'Auvergne and Yarg with a [sharp knife]{Tool: 1}, before placing in a [Tupperware tub][Tupperware tubs]{Qty: 1}.
+Generally I cut the rind off the bleu d'Auvergne and Yarg with a [sharp knife]{Qty: 1}, before placing in a [Tupperware tub][Tupperware tubs]{Qty: 1}.

 ![Cheese Rind](images/CheeseRind.jpg "Removing the rind")
 ![](images/A_folder/Cheese.jpg)